getting-around

 8pm-midnightPleasant, restaurants busy

 In summer (June-September), avoid walking between 1pm and 5pm.
 Temperatures regularly exceed 35C.
-Check our monthly weather guides to plan your visit.
+Check the monthly weather guides to plan your visit.

 Guided Walking Tours